 The ten Forest management activities are parameterized based on the literature except for the slash utilization pathways, which are aspirational targets that the CALAND user can adjust in the carbon input file (Appendix E).
-All ten practices generate slash carbon, which is either lost to the atmosphere via decay and controlled burning in the five traditional treatments, or it can be collected and utilized in wood products or bioenergy in the five corresponding slash utilization activities.
-Changes to the slash parameters can be made in the carbon input file, but the sum of these slash fractions (Slash2Energy, Slash2Wood, Slash2Burn, Slash2Decay in Appendices F1 and F2) must add up to equal 1.
+Each practice generates slash carbon, which is either lost to the atmosphere via decay and controlled burning in the five traditional treatments, or it can be collected and utilized in wood products or bioenergy in the five corresponding slash utilization activities.
+Changes to the slash parameters can be made in the carbon input file, but the sum of all slash fractions (Slash2Energy, Slash2Wood, Slash2Burn, Slash2Decay in Appendices F1 and F2) must add up to equal 1.

 The carbon transfer parameters for each practice are the same across regions and ownerships.
-Clearcut and Partial Cut capture the average characteristics of commercial timber harvest practices in California, with Clearcut representing practices such as clearcutting and leaving seed trees, and Partial Cut representing practices such as selective tree harvest and commercial thinning (Stewart and Nakamura, 2012).
+Clearcut and Partial Cut capture the average characteristics of commercial timber harvest practices in California.
+Clearcut represents practices such as clearcutting and leaving seed trees, while Partial Cut includes less intensive practices, such as selective tree harvest and commercial thinning (Stewart and Nakamura, 2012).
 The most common practice for fuel reduction is Thinning, so currently Thinning is parameterized identically to Partial Cut.
 Prescribed Burn and Understory Treatment are also fuel reduction activities with unique parameterizations due to unique sources and sinks for biomass carbon.

-The wood products carbon pool is tracked using the IPCC Tier 2 guidelines (IPCC, 2006a; equation 12.1) for estimating the next year's wood carbon stock from the current year's stock, the current year's addition, and the half-life of the wood products (52 years; Stewart and Nakamura, 2012).
-Wood product carbon emissions are assumed to occur in landfills, and are split between CO2 and CH4 following IPCC Tier 2 methods (IPCC, 2006b; section 3.1) and using CARB default values (ARB, 2016; Section IV, eq 89).
-The values for the amount of harvested and slash-utilized carbon going to energy are aspirational both in terms of the amount of traditional slash (branches, tree-tops, bark) removed from the forest (only 4% of total harvested material is left in the forest) and the disposition of sawmill waste.
-Stewart and Nakamura (2012) report 32% of harvested biomass could go to energy for Clearcut and 75% for Partial Cut, while an average USFS estimate is 53% (McIver et al., 2015).
+The wood products carbon pool is tracked using the IPCC Tier 2 guidelines (equation 12.1 in IPCC, 2006a) for estimating the next year's wood carbon stock from the current year's stock, the current year's addition, and the half-life of the wood products (52 years) (Stewart and Nakamura, 2012).
+Wood product carbon emissions are assumed to occur in landfills, and are split between CO_2 and CH_4 following IPCC Tier 2 methods (section 3.1 in IPCC, 2006b) and using CARB default values (Section IV, equation 89, in ARB, 2016).

+The values for the amount of harvested and slash-utilized carbon going to bioenergy are aspirational both in terms of the amount of traditional slash (branches, tree-tops, bark) removed from the forest (only 4% of total harvested material is left in the forest) and the disposition of sawmill waste.
+Stewart and Nakamura (2012) report potential bioenergy feedstocks of 32% of Clearcut harvested biomass and 75% of Partial Cut harvested biomass, while an average USFS estimate is 53% (McIver et al., 2015).
 The proportions of slash utilization going to different end uses, and the emissions profiles of those end uses (e.g., energy production and emission control technologies used at bioenergy facilities) are expected to be critical to the net carbon emissions of Forest management and will continue to be investigated.